Identifying Spurious Correlations using Counterfactual Alignment: Experiments

 \subsection{Aggregate statistics over a dataset}

 Viewing aggregate CF alignment statistics over a dataset can be useful when investigating a model for bias or spurious correlations.
-The average relative change between pairs of classifiers (N=400 per class) is shown in Figure \ref{fig:relationships}a.
+To achieve this we compute the average relative change between pairs of classifiers (N=400 images per class) is shown in Figure \ref{fig:relationships}a.
 Figures \ref{fig:relationships}b and \ref{fig:relationships}c show correlations between classifier predictions and the ground truth training labels.
 A subset of classifiers studied are shown in this figure for clarity, with the full CF alignment matrix in Appendix Fig. \ref{fig:face_alignment_all}.
 These classifiers were chosen because they have intuitive and unintuitive relationships with large relative change that help to illustrate the contribution of this method.
+The positive relationships between \emph{smiling} and \emph{mouth\_slightly\_open} and \emph{high\_cheekbones} seems intuitive while the positive relationship between \emph{pointy\_nose} and \emph{arched\_eyebrows} seems unintuitive and likely due to a spurious correlations.
+This relationship is explored on a single example in \S\ref{sec:specific}.

 The caption of Figure \ref{fig:relationships} details observations where correlation in the training data and classifier outputs are not the same as the relationships uncovered using CF alignment.
-These indicate that even if correlated attributes are presented to the classifier it does not cause feature usage to be correlated.
+These observations indicate that even if correlated attributes are presented to the classifier it does not cause feature usage to be correlated.
 These observations also imply that even if uncorrelated attributes are presented to the classifier it may still construct spurious feature relationships.